"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 • As per the Greenwich survey, in 2020, over 40% of investment-grade and 33% of high-yield corporate bonds are traded electronically.

-The continued growth of electronic trading in major economies is helping in smooth bond transactions, increasing transparency, and growing market liquidity—collectively serving as a corporate bond market growth.
+The continued growth of electronic trading in major economies is helping in smooth bond transactions, increasing transparency, and growing market liquidity, collectively serving as a driver of corporate bond market growth.
+Several structural drivers contribute to the expansion of the corporate bond market as companies increasingly diversify funding sources beyond traditional bank lending.
+Capital market financing offers corporations greater flexibility in structuring debt maturities, managing interest costs, and accessing global investor pools.

 Market Restraints